jaswged/bengali-handwritten-ai/README.md

 So each "row" is a separate image.
 White is 255 and black is 0.

+The first step is to bring in the images to a dataset and crop/resize them in the process to shrink the file size usage.

 ## Results
 I only found out about the competition with 5 days left, so I wsa not able to finish it in time to officially submit.